 The user opens the application and immediately opens the Playlists menu.
-The Playlists menu display the "My Playlists" 65 PlaylistSet filtered using the two filters "My Private Playlists" and "My Public Playlists".
+The Playlists menu display the "My Playlists" PlaylistSet filtered using the two filters "My Private Playlists" and "My Public Playlists".

 When the screen is displayed a LoadTask is added to the TaskQueue to load "My Playlists".
-The LoadTask.taskType is DATA and the LoadTask.priority is MAX\PRIORITY.
+The LoadTask.taskType is DATA and the LoadTask.priority is MAX_PRIORITY.

 When the LoadTask is added to the TaskQueue, the scheduler thread, which is waiting on the queue, is notified.
-It takes 5 the task from the queue and executes it by calling the Task.run() method.
+15 It takes the task from the queue and executes it by calling the Task.run() method.
 The task checks to see if the "My Playlists" object data file exists on the file system.
 In this case it doesn't so an HttpConnection is opened and the file is read over the stream.
-The file is read into a buffer (65 k) and each 10 time the buffer is filled it is written to the memory card and used to populate part or all of the data object (note very few data files will be larger than the buffer).
+The file is read into a buffer (65 k) 20 and each time the buffer is filled it is written to the memory card and used to populate part or all of the data object (note very few data files will be larger than the buffer).

 As the PlaylistSet data object is populated with Playlists, these Playlists contain image references.
-As each image ref- 15 erence is read, an ImageLoadTask is created and added to the TaskQueue.
-The ImageLoadTask.taskType is IMAGE and the ImageLoadTask.priority is MAX\PRIORITY.
+As each image 25 reference is read, an ImageLoadTask is created and added to the TaskQueue.
+The ImageLoadTask.taskType is IMAGE and the ImageLoadTask.priority is MAX_PRIORITY.

 Once "My Playlists" has finished loading, the scheduler takes the first ImageLoadTask from the queue.
-Because the 20 image doesn't exist on the local file system it is loaded over HTTP.
+Because the 30 image doesn't exist on the local file system it is loaded over HTTP.
 This continues until all images have been loaded.
 1.1.2.2.
-User Opens Playlists and Immediately Selects New Plavlists
+User Opens Playlists and Immediately Selects New lists menu.

-The user opens the application and then opens the Playlists 25 menu.
 Before "My Playlists" have loaded the user selects "Get New Playlists".

 As above a LoadTask is immediately added to the Task-Queue to load "My Playlists" when the user opens Playlists.
-The LoadTask.taskType is DATA and the LoadTask.priority 30 is MAX\PRIORITY.
+The LoadTask.taskType is DATA and the LoadTask.priority 40 is MAX_PRIORITY.

 Before the LoadTask has finished the user selects "Get New Playlists".
-This immediately calls TaskQueue.changePriority() to downgrade all MAX\PRIORITY tasks to NORM\PRIORITY because we are changing screens.
-Any 35 on each handset and/or memory card. outstanding tasks for the last screen need to have a lower priority than tasks for the new screen.
+This immediately calls TaskQueue.change-Priority() to downgrade all MAX_PRIORITY tasks to NORM_PRIORITY because we are changing screens.
+Any 45 outstanding tasks for the last screen need to have a lower priority than tasks for the new screen.

 A LoadTask is then added to the TaskQueue to load "New Playlists".
-The LoadTask.taskType is DATA and the Load-Task.priority is MAX\PRIORITY.
-Adding the new task 40 causes interrupt() to be called on the "My Playlists" Load-Task.
+The LoadTask.taskType is DATA and the Load-Task.priority is MAX_PRIORITY.
+Adding the new task 50 causes interrupt() to be called on the "My Playlists" LoadTask.
 As data objects are typically small (less than 4 k) interrupts are ignored.
-However because the "My Playlists" Load-Task has had its priority lowered to NORM\PRIORITY any ImageLoadTasks it creates are also created with NORM\P- 45 MusicStation.
-These include: RIORITY.
+However because the "My Playlists" LoadTask has had its priority lowered to NORM_PRIOR-ITY any ImageLoadTasks it creates are also created with 55 1.2.1.
+Downloadable Objects NORM PRIORITY.

 Once the "My Playlists" LoadTask has finished loading, the scheduler takes the "New Playlists" LoadTask from the queue and executes it.
 Once "New Playlists" has loaded the images for the "My Playlists" screen load in the background.
-50 1.1.2.3.
-User Starts Playlist
+60 1.1.2.3.
+User Starts Playlist the TaskQueue for each Track.
+The FetchTask.taskType is AUDIO and the FetchTask.priority is MIN_PRIORITY.
+Note, a FetchTask is added for each Track including the first track.
+This is because the StartTask could be cancelled by the user selecting Next before the task has finished.
+A FetchTask will first check to see if a file exists and has been fully downloaded before making an HttpConnection.